Signs of Severe Depression to Be Aware Of

 What if your friend started showing signs?

-Missing a symptom of depression is serious, and it can have devastating effects on the person who may not recognize their symptoms and the people who love the person living with untreated depression.
+Missing a symptom of depression is serious, and it can have devastating effects on the person who may not recognize their symptoms.
+In addition, any form of untreated mood disorder or mental illness can affect the people around them.

 Signs of depression